-The sensors in Bike Sense Louisville will collect each Citizen Cyclist Volunteer’s location, temperature, and level of car exhaust in real-time.
-The idea is to get an glimpse of where bikers are going and when, all while observing tiny changes in weather and air quality throughout the city.
-The volunteers will not have their specific location and personal information shared during the project.
-Instead, the maps and sounds will help illustrate general information about fluctuations in the number of cyclists on the roads and how the temperature changes across Louisville.
+The sensors in Bike Sense Louisville will collect each Citizen Cyclist Volunteer’s location, temperature, and level of air quality counting VOCs (volatile organic compounds) in real-time.
+The idea was to get an glimpse of where bikers are going and when, all while observing tiny changes in weather and air quality throughout the city.
+The volunteers did not have their specific location and personal information shared during the project.
+Instead, the maps and sounds help illustrate general information about fluctuations in the number of cyclists on the roads and how the temperature and air quality changes across Louisville.

 The sound generated from the sensors will act like a wind chime.
-The more Citizen Cyclist Volunteers are on the roads, the more notes will play.
-The tones with be short when it is cold outside, and ring longer the warmer it gets.
-A single tone will represent one cyclist and the note will depend on where they are in the city.
-So like a wind chime is louder and rings more frequently the stronger the wind, the Bike Sense sound will be more complex when there are more Citizen Cyclist Volunteers on the roads and trails.
+The more Citizen Cyclist Volunteers are on the roads, the more notes played.
+The tones were short when it was cold outside, and longer the warmer it got.
+The higher the VOC count, the more the chord would distort.
+A 3-note chord will represent one cyclist and the notes were randomly selected so that each sensor was unique.
+So like a wind chime is louder and rings more frequently the stronger the wind, the Bike Sense sound was more complex when there were more Citizen Cyclist Volunteers on the roads and trails.

 ProjectHEAL - Hero+Shero Journey